Renewi

 Renewi plc is a leading European waste management company operating primarily in the Benelux region.
-It is listed on the London Stock Exchange and Euronext Amsterdam until it was acquired by a consortium of Macquarie European Infrastructure Fund 7 (managed by Macquarie Group) and BCI UK IRR (managed by British Columbia Investment Management Corporation) in June 2025.
+It was listed on the London Stock Exchange (LSE) and Euronext Amsterdam until it was acquired by a consortium formed by affiliates of the Macquarie Group and BCI in June 2025.

 History

-The Company was founded by Guy Shanks and Andrew McEwan in 1880 as a construction company operating primarily in the West of Scotland under the name of Shanks & McEwan.
-In 1988 the Company acquired London Brick Landfill and with it an enormous landfill capacity north of London.
-The Company was first listed on the London Stock Exchange in 1988.
+Renewi was founded by Guy Shanks and Andrew McEwan in 1880 as a construction company operating primarily in the West of Scotland under the name of Shanks & McEwan.
+In 1988, when it was first listed on the LSE, it acquired London Brick Landfill and with it an enormous landfill capacity north of London.

-In the mid-1990s, the Company sold its remaining construction interests to concentrate solely on waste management.
-In 1998 the Company went on to buy four waste management companies in Belgium.
-It changed its name to Shanks Group in 1999.
+In the mid-1990s, the firm sold its remaining construction interests to concentrate solely on waste management.
+In 1998, a year before changing its name to Shanks Group, it acquired four waste management companies in Belgium.

-In March 2000, the Company bought Waste Management Nederland B.V. in the Netherlands.

-In July 2004, the Company sold its UK landfill and landfill gas power assets to Terra Firma.
+In March 2000, Shanks bought Waste Management Nederland B.V. in the Netherlands.
+In July 2004, two years before buying Smink Beheer B.V. in the Netherlands for €62m, it sold its UK landfill and landfill gas power assets to Terra Firma Capital Partners.

-In 2006, the Company went on to buy Smink Beheer B.V. in the Netherlands for €62m.

-In September 2016, the company reached an agreement to buy the Dutch recycling firm Van Gansewinkel Groep BV for €432 million as part of a merger that, upon completion on 28 February 2017, created to newly rebranded Renewi plc.

-In 2019, as part of a strategy to focus the business on its core operations and regions, the company sold its Canadian operations to Convent Capital and its Reym-branded industrial cleaning business to Remondis.
+In 2017, after agreeing to acquire it for €432 million and merging with the Dutch recycling group Van Gansewinkel, it was renamed Renewi plc.
+In 2019, as part of a strategy to focus the business on its core operations and regions, it sold its Canadian operations to Convent Capital and its Reym-branded industrial cleaning business to Remondis.

 In February 2025, a consortium of Macquarie European Infrastructure Fund 7 (managed by Macquarie Group) and BCI UK IRR (managed by British Columbia Investment Management Corporation) made an offer worth £707 million to acquire the company.
-The court approved the proposal on 4 June 2025, so allowing the transaction to be completed.
+On 6 June, two days after the court approved the proposal, allowing the deal to be finalized, it was announced that the acquisition had been completed.